coast-team/mute/README.md

 # MUTE: Multi User Text Editor

-Web-based text editing tool that allows to edit documents collaboratively in real-time.
-It implements a CRDT-based consistency maintenance algorithm for strings for peer-to-peer large scale collaboration.
-This algorithm called LogootSplit can be seen as an extension for variable-sized elements (e.g. strings) of one of the basic CRDT algorithms for unit elements (e.g. characters).
+Edit documents collaboratively in real-time with hundreds of users on the same document, even with a light server.
+MUTE implements a CRDT-based consistency algorithm for large scale peer-to-peer collaboration: LogootSplit.
+This algorithm can be seen as an extension for variable-sized elements (e.g. strings) of one of the basic CRDT algorithms for unit elements (e.g. characters).

 Compared to existing web-based collaborative text editing tool MUTE does not require a powerful central server since the server is not performing any computation.
-Communication between editor instances is done in a peer-to-peer manner thanks to the Netflux library that is based on WebRTC technology.
-Our editor offers support for working offline while still being able to reconnect at a later time.
+Communication between browsers editing a document is done in a peer-to-peer fashion thanks to our [Netflux](https://github.com/coast-team/netflux).
+You can even work offline and reconnect later without losing your changes.

 **Demo**: <https://www.coedit.re>

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.1.2.

 ## Deploy your own instance

-MUTE is a peer-to-peer collaborative editor in the browser, which means that any user sends his modifications directly to other collaborators instead of transmitting them via a server.
+MUTE is a peer-to-peer collaborative editor in the browser, which means that any user sends their modifications directly to other collaborators instead of transmitting them via a server.
 However the peer-to-peer technology requires a few servers for full working capacity.
 Thus the complete MUTE instance is composed of the following servers:

 - HTTP(S) server serving MUTE static files.
 - WebSocket signaling server which is mandatory in order to establish a connection between two users.